bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - -2°
-- Breezy and Mostly Clear
+- Breezy
-- 53% humidity
+- 50% humidity
 - 11 mph wind
-- 34% cloud cover
+- 0% cloud cover
 - 29 AQI 🟩
 - 1.8 inches of snow and 0.09 inches of rain expected in the next 48 hours